 When Ford launched the Fiesta for 2011, they had a head start.
 Two years earlier in 2009, they’d brought 100 European Fiestas to the U.S. and created the Fiesta Movement.
 Thousands of consumers submitted entries to be chosen as one of 100 digital influencers given the keys to a Fiesta for six months.

-The 2014 Fiesta Movement will still have 100 agents given the use of a 2014 Fiesta for up to 8 months plus reimbursement for parking, gas and insurance.
-As with the first Fiesta Movement, there will be also be monthly missions to complete.
-This time around, though, a small percentage of the cars will be reserved for celebrities, current Fiesta owners and alumni.
+The 2014 Fiesta Movement will still have 100 agents given the use of a 2014 Fiesta for up to 8 months plus reimbursement for parking, gas, and insurance.
+As with the first Fiesta Movement, there will also be monthly missions to complete.
+This time around, though, a small percentage of the cars will be reserved for celebrities, current Fiesta owners, and alumni.
 Each month with have a theme and a particular mission for the theme.
 The monthly themes are intended to highlight different features of the Fiesta.
-This year, Ford will partner with American Idol, the Summer X Games and the Bonoaroo Music Festival.
+This year, Ford will partner with American Idol, the Summer X Games, and the Bonnaroo Music Festival.
 Part of the partnership will give Fiesta agents inside access to these events, including behind-the-scenes looks at Idol.

 They had a head start when Ford started the Fiesta for 2011.
 Thousands of consumers submitted entries to be selected as among 100 digital influencers given the keys to your Fiesta for half a year.

-As with the first Fiesta Movement, there will also be be monthly assignments to finish.
-This time around a modest percent of the autos will be allowed for alumni, present Fiesta owners and stars.
-Each month have a specific assignment for the theme and a theme.
+As with the first Fiesta Movement, there will also be monthly assignments to finish.
+This time around a modest percent of the autos will be allowed for alumni, present Fiesta owners, and stars.
+Each month has a specific assignment for the theme and a theme.
 The monthly themes are meant to emphasize distinct options that come with the Fiesta.
-In 2013, Ford will partner with the Bonoaroo Music Festival, the Summer X Games and American Idol.
+In 2013, Ford will partner with the Bonnaroo Music Festival, the Summer X Games, and American Idol.
 Part of the venture will give Fiesta representatives inside accessibility to these occasions, including behind the scenes looks at Idol.

-A huge change from the earlier promotion is this year’s Fiesta Movement will create all the digital and television, print marketing for the 2014 Fiesta start over summer time.
-Ford’s service of record, wPP service Team Detroit, will use the influencer tie in with the promotional partners to the reach and made video to create marketing.
+A huge change from the earlier promotion is this year’s Fiesta Movement will create all the digital and television, print marketing for the 2014 Fiesta start over the summertime.
+Ford’s service of record, wPP service Team Detroit, will use the influencer tie in with the promotional partners to the reach and made a video to create marketing.